ermwhatesigma/DeepSearch/README.md

 DeepSearch also has an build in phone number and email scraper.
 It tries to find all the numbers that can potationaly be a phone number.
 It also displays all the words with a @ in it so it is easier to find an email.
 But because of that it might also provide you with random things.
 DeepSearch also has an AI in it.
 The AI is still a work in progress so it won't answer everything you want.
 But it will work if you wanna have a normal conversation with it the AI moddel is bigscience/bloom-560m It is a small moddel so it might not work as intended.

+*I'll try and add a few new functions soon*

 **How to use it?**